19 Clever Decorating Tricks to Make a Small Bathroom Look Bigger

 Choose functional, space-saving lights

 “If space is limited in a bathroom, the correct lighting is essential,” says Daniel Jensen of NYC Interior Design.
 “Wall sconces mounted on the mirror and cove lights installed behind the mirror are functional options that create the right ambiance, without taking up any additional space.
 If the ceilings are low or the bathroom is small, overhead lighting should be avoided.”
-Find out the seven ways you’re cleaning your bathroom wrong.
+Vanity mirrors with lights are a great option to look at if you have a space crunch.

 Avoid patterned wallpaper